petrinaropra/Art-Portfolio-1/README.md

 # Art-Portfolio-1
-A simple web art portfolio
+A simple web art portfolio built with just html and css